 Even David Letterman can’t do much with a guest who’s stiffer than a plank of wood.
 You can’t magically make someone interesting through the power of questioning alone.
 So half the art of recording great remote interviews comes down to selecting compelling guests.

 MatchMaker.fm simplifies the booking process.
-All you need to do is sign up and fill in a few details about your podcast.
+All you need to do is sign up (it's free) and fill in a few details about your podcast.
 You’ll then be able to browse a database of thousands of guest profiles and book the most relevant ones to appear on your show.

 Recording Audio Only vs Video